Weighted Ehrhart series and a type-$\mathsf{B}$ analogue of a formula of MacMahon: Properties of the generalised Eulerian numbers of types and

 Further it is known that the Eulerian numbers (of type~$\mathsf{A}$) can be interpreted as the $h$-vector of the barycentric subdivision of the boundary of the simplex; cf.~\cite[Theorem~2.2]{BrentiWelker}.
 Interpreting the simplex as a type-$\mathsf{A}$ polytope and the cross polytope a type-$\mathsf{B}$ analogue is supported by the following proposition: \begin{prop}[{\cite{Bjoerner},\cite[Theorem~2.3]{Brenti}}] The $h$-vector of the barycentric subdivision of the boundary of the cross polytope is given by the Eulerian numbers of type~$\mathsf{B}$. \end{prop} As Brenti pointed out in \cite{BrentiWelker}, the above proposition is obtained from Theorems~1.6 and~2.1 and Proposition~1.2 in \cite{Bjoerner}.
 Using \cite[Theorem~3.1]{BrentiWelker} this leads to the following corollary. \begin{cor} The Eulerian polynomials of types~$\mathsf{A}$ and~$\mathsf{B}$ only have real roots.
 In particular, the sequences of their coefficients are unimodal. \end{cor}

-Computations with SageMath~\cite{sage} show that the generalized Eulerian polynomials of type~$\mathsf{A}$ are real-rooted (at least up to $n=8$) and that also the generalized Eulerian polynomials of type~$\mathsf{B}$ only have real roots (at least up to $n=8$).
-The latter are listed in Appendix~\ref{Liste_EulerianPolynomialsB}.
-This leads to the following conjecture: \begin{con} The generalised Eulerian numbers of type~$\mathsf{B}$ are real-rooted. \end{con}
+Computations with SageMath~\cite{sage} show that the generalised Eulerian polynomials of types~$\mathsf{A}$ and~$\mathsf{B}$ only have real roots (at least up to $n=8$, see Appendizes~\ref{Liste_EulerianPolynomialsA} and~\ref{Liste_EulerianPolynomialsB}).
+This leads to the following conjecture: \begin{con} The generalised Eulerian numbers of types~$\mathsf{A}$ and~$\mathsf{B}$ only have real roots. \end{con}